hinrah/CaroToNet/README.md

 # CaroToNet

 This repository contains:
-1. The code that was used to train train CaroToNet.
+1. The code that was used to train CaroToNet.
-2. The trained CaroToNet that was trained with all cross-sections from the training set
+2. The trained model CaroToNet.pth.
+It was trained with all cross-sections from the training set.
 3. The code to run the inference on a dataset of 2D Nifti files
 4. The code to evaluate the results.
 5. A MeVisLab Network to create the challenge test set used in "Learning Carotid Vessel Wall Segmentation in Blackblood MRI using Sparsely Sampled Cross-Sections from 3D Data"

-This repository does not contain the training data used in "Learning Carotid Vessel Wall Segmentation in Blackblood MRI using Sparsely Sampled Cross-Sections from 3D Data" as the subject did not consent that the data can be made publicly available.
+This repository does not contain the training data used in "Learning Carotid Vessel Wall Segmentation in Blackblood MRI using Sparsely Sampled Cross-Sections from 3D Data" as the subjects did not consent to publication of the data.

 ### Installing dependencies
 To install dependencies run ```pip install -r requirements.txt```

 # Reproducing the evaluation on the 2021 Carotid Artery Vessel Wall Segmentation Challenge[[2]](#2) test set

-### Load Challenge test set and preprocess label masks, images and distance map.
+### Load Challenge test set and preprocess label masks, images and distance maps.

 1. Get challenge test set
    1. Download from: https://vessel-wall-segmentation.grand-challenge.org/results/